arambha21/Nephr/README.md

 ```bash
 python manage.py runserver
 ```
-If everything is configured correctly, you should be able to access your Horilla app at http://localhost:8000.
+If everything is configured correctly, you should be able to access your Nephr app at http://localhost:8000.

 >Note:
->>If you wish to run the Horilla application to any other port, you can specify the port number after the runserver command.
+>>If you wish to run the Nephr application to any other port, you can specify the port number after the runserver command.

 >>eg: *python  manage.py runserver <port_number>*

 >Note:
 >>By default a SQLite database will be setup for the project with demo data already loaded.

->>If you wish to start with a fresh database, remove the db.sqlite3 file from the project directory and run the migrate command followed by the createhorillauser command to start with a fresh database.
+>>If you wish to start with a fresh database, remove the db.sqlite3 file from the project directory and run the migrate command followed by the createNephruser command to start with a fresh database.

 >>Or if you wish to change the database, refer the below section.